CrunchyData/postgres-operator/hugo/content/architecture/disaster-recovery.md

 for the pgBackRest repository.
 Additionally, you can also specify the type of pgBackRest repository that can be used, including:

-- `local`: Uses the storage that is provided by the Kubenetes cluster's Storage Class that you select
+- `local`: Uses the storage that is provided by the Kubernetes cluster's Storage Class that you select
 - `s3`: Use Amazon S3 or an object storage system that uses the S3 protocol
 - `local,s3`: Use both the storage that is provided by the Kubernetes cluster's